idelchi/aggr/README.md

 - **Normalization**:
   - `.` becomes `**` (current dir + all subdirs).
   - A directory path with no glob meta (e.g. `foo/`) is treated as recursive: `foo/**`.
+    Same goes for a plain path (e.g. `foo`) that is detected as a directory.
   - If your pattern already has meta (`*?[{`), it's passed through.
 - **Glob engine**: Uses [doublestar](https://github.com/bmatcuk/doublestar).
 Examples:
   - `**/*.go`